Superfiltered $A_\infty$-deformations of the exterior algebra, and local mirror symmetry

-There are natural notions of superfiltered chain complexes (where the differential is superfiltered of degree $1$), and superfiltered dg- or $A_\infty$-algebras, but these are not filtered complexes in the standard sense: the differential maps \emph{up} one level in the filtration, rather than staying within a single filtered piece.
+In \cref{sscFilteredDeformations} we introduced the notions of superfiltered modules, algebras, and complexes.
+Recall that a superfiltered complex is not a filtered complex in the usual sense since the differential maps one level up the filtration.
 We would like to rectify this so we can use spectral sequences, and we do it as follows.

 \begin{defn} Given a superfiltered complex $(C, \diff_C)$ over $R_0$, whose superfiltration is induced by a $\Z$-grading $C^{(n)}$, decompose the differential as $\diff_1 + \diff_{-1} + \diff_{-3} + \dots$, where $\diff_i$ has degree $i$ with respect to the $\Z$-grading.
 Then define a new complex $(C^T, \diff_{C^T})$ by setting